software-patterns/workshop/scratch/benchristel.md

+## 2019-03-10: A Program Called Reality

+- The problem (the technological "death force", Alexander's "deathlike morphology")
+- Alexander and Pirsig were writing and researching at around the same time, without (as far as I know) any awareness of each other.
+They both independently saw Quality and saw that it was somehow lacking in modern technology.
+Both insisted that Quality could not be defined.
+- Though I agree that it is foolish to try to rationally define Quality itself, I think we can easily identify and define Quality's causes and effects, and so arrive at an operational understanding of how and why to make Quality.
+And the definition of Quality's cause is so simple and concrete that once you grok it, you will see tiny bits of Quality everywhere, and not only that, you will be able to create it at will if you have the right tools and practical know-how.
+In a word, the cause of Quality is *caring*, and the goal of Quality is the direction of attention to what is culturally and practically important.
+Quality itself is simply *evidence of care*.
+- Code quality
+- Quality is not just a feel-good, emotional thing
+  - it has concrete, practical implications too, as down-to-earth as the measurements in a recipe and as objective as the calibration of a scientific instrument.
+- Quality is:
+  - a demonstration of caring
+  - not quantifiable
+  - a language, a means of communication among people
+  - how we distinguish the socially important vs. the socially unimportant
+  - a mechanism for efficiently transmitting culture between people and especially between generations, without explicit instruction
+  - the foundation of spoken language (infants can distinguish a great variety of *phones* or fundamental speech sounds, but soon develop an awareness of the set of *phonemes* that are relevant for the language of their community by observing which distinctions of sound adults care about and which they do not.
+Eventually, children lose the ability to perceive phonetic distinctions that are not phonemic in their language—and when they do, those phonetic distinctions cease to exist in their subjective, conscious reality, despite the fact that they are objectively present.
+This is what Pirsig means when he says that Quality creates our reality.)
+- Examples of Quality:
+  - box drawn around a child's name "to keep the letters from sliding out"
+  - underline in text to draw attention to an important term
+  - XKCD "I have never been lied to by data in a .txt file that has been hand-aligned." (https://xkcd.com/1301/)
+- Religion remains compelling, despite the empirical unverifiability of gods and spirits, because the Quality in nature seems like the product of one or more wise, powerful, and above all *caring* entities.
+Pirsig touches briefly on the connection between Quality and religion, noting that the Old English roots of *god* and *good* are identical.
+A full exposition of the connection is way beyond the scope of this book, and is left as an exercise for the interested reader.
+  - c.f.
+Alexander's "buildings with the character of nature" and the Quality Without a Name
+- A breakdown of Quality means much more for human society than a simple lack of joy or pleasure.
+Loss of Quality means loss of language, culture, community, spirituality, even consciousness itself—everything we think of as fundamentally human.
+- Note that the definition of Quality as *evident care* means that where Quality resides is dependent on culture and technology.
+  If we did not have automatic code formatters, proper formatting in code would be a form of Quality—evident care.
+  But as it stands, proper formatting has little Quality.
+All it shows is that someone cared the bare minimum amount to run the formatter.
+  - The implication of this is devastating for automated approaches that try to "ensure quality".
+When you think that consistent formatting helps *create* high quality in code, you do things like write tools that auto-format the code before every check-in.
+But this is backwards: correct formatting does not create Quality.
+It is Quality, the social drive to make caring evident, that creates correct formatting.
+    Auto-formatting tools thus do not help create Quality; they actually destroy it.

+    Again, this is not mere sentimentality or nostalgia for a simpler time.
+It is cold, hard pragmatism.
+The fact is that when it is impossible for checked-in code to be formatted incorrectly, you cannot use formatting to distinguish high-Quality code that someone paid careful attention to from low-Quality code that was slapped together at 2 AM to fix a production issue.
+That in turn means you have one less cue telling you how wary to be when you are reading or modifying the code.
+Lack of proper awareness leads to lost time or more bugs; more production issues and less money.
+  - This type of thinking—that it is possible to somehow identify Quality in an object and then automate a process that creates that Quality—actually undermines Quality.
+It completely fails to understand that *Quality does not reside in objects*.
+Quality is not static and objective but contextual and evolving, and this fact arises directly from Quality's operation as a social mechanism.
+This fundamental misunderstanding about what Quality is causes the "deathlike morphology" that both Pirsig and Alexander observed in technology.
+- Quality is contextual (recall the story of Lazy Jack, who really cared, but failed to apply contextually appropriate solutions).
+  - if code is going to change frequently and be maintained by many people, readability is likely more important than performance.
+If it's a low-level routine that is called in many places and is unlikely to change, performance is likely more important than readability.

 ## 2019-03-09: Tools

 A possible book title is _Tools_, or maybe _The Code Crafter's Tools_, or _The Process of Repair_.